acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 * The software and hardware bilevels will likely not have normal values if BEP side A is active.

 All other hardware telemetry should be nominal.
 The current values for these can be found on our Real-Time Telemetry pages.
 Older data can be examined from the dump files or the engineering archive.

+To extract information from the dump data, run ACORN on it as per the instructions in `"Running ACORN on data dumps in the case of an anomaly (04/06/16)" <http://cxc.cfa.harvard.edu/acis/memos/Dump_Acorn.html>`_.
+Information from the tracelog files written by the ACORN tools can be plotted using the Python or command-line interfaces to ACISpy, see below for details.

 What is the response?
 ---------------------